UMWEDU/breadcrumbs/readme.txt

 On each site, there is a settings area where you can specify which site is the parent of the current site

 == Changelog ==

+= 0.1.3 =

+* Implement the manual breadcrumb process to allow immediate use of the plugin while the automated features are still being developed.

 = 0.1a =